Creative Writing, Technical Writing, Dialog and Scripts, Copy Editing, Instructional Design

 Where we say it matters.
 When should something be spelled out in a tutorial versus included in an options menu or an instruction book?

 Why we say it matters.
-Do we need to be descriptive and we're holding back?
+Do we need to be descriptive but we're holding back?
 Why?
 Is that for the audience's benefit?
 Information delivery should serve a purpose, and that purpose can vary greatly from sentence to sentence.

 Literature and Creative Writing

-For this book series, I was asked to create a fictional game design studio—along with all of its team members, their backstories, the game they are making, and their development struggles—and teach the marketing tips carefully curated over the years by SonicWorkflow.
+For this book series, I was asked to create a fictional game design studio—along with all of its team members, their backstories, the games they are making, and their development struggles—and teach the marketing tips carefully curated over the years by SonicWorkflow.

 Interactive Game Dialog

-I also designed an application used for teaching social and emotional learning to students by letting them quickly and accurately see the consequences of word choices and actions.
+I also designed an application used for teaching social and emotional learning and other subjects to students by letting them quickly and accurately see the consequences of word choices and actions.
 Using a deeper branching narrative than most binary choices offered in many learning activities, they are able to course correct (or not!) and see how things evolve in real time.

 FOLLOW THE DIRECTIONS